-Without the movement on the provision, the charity produced an underlying surplus of £25k (2018: £126k surplus) which is the result of steps taken to improve the financial position of the charity by restructuring, effecting costs savings and realising economies of scale by combining central functions and working ever more closely with Cranstoun.
-The section on risk below also explains the trustees' approach and mitigations to managing the challenges to funding and cashflow management.
-Given the steps taken and planned, together with the approach to risk management, the trustees consider that the going concern basis remains appropriate.
+In 2019/20 the financial performance produced an overall increase in funds of £245k (2019: £175k increase).
+The improved the financial position of the charity is a result of prudent management and realising economies of scale through combining central functions and working ever more closely with Cranstoun.
+The section on risk below also explains the trustees' approach and mitigations to managing the challenges to funding.